ElDragonRojo/ideas/ProductsAndServices/150People.md

 Twitter used to be something that was limited, so it was a useful way to communicate with your friends, unlike the noisy, data-heavy Facebook, which was more like a scrapbook you shared with your parents, and former and current classmates and coworkers.

-The success of Twitter was limiting what you could say in a message to 140 characters.
+The genius of Twitter was limiting what you could say in a message to 140 characters.
 As @ev said:

 > You can change the world with 140 characters.